KevinIbay/blog/content/blog/how to learn/index.md

 My technique is the Pomodoro technique.
 Here's how it goes:

 - Set a timer to 25 minutes and focus on learning for 25 minutes
-- 5 minute breaks in between the 25 minute block
+- 5 minute break is set in-between the 25 minute blocks
 - Rinse and Repeat

-You will inevitably find yourself getting distracted during the 25 minute focus time.
+You will might find yourself getting distracted during the 25 minute focus time.
 When you get distracted, write down the distracting thought and visit it during the 5 minute breaks.

 Here is the link to the [pomodoro timer that I use](https://tomato-timer.com/).